These are the best places to travel this summer

 Prepaid rechargeable Suica and Pasmo cards, also known as IC cards, work on all city trains, subways and buses.
 You can purchase these from machines at any station.

-They require a ¥500 deposit, which will be refunded (along with any remaining charge) when you return the pass to any ticket window.
+They require a ¥500 (US$3) deposit, which will be refunded (along with any remaining charge) when you return the pass to any ticket window.

-Unlimited-ride tickets are also available: the Tokyo Subway Ticket allows unlimited rides on both Tokyo Metro and Toei subway lines, with 24-hour, 48-hour, and 72-hour options available.
+Unlimited-ride tickets are also available: the Tokyo Subway Ticket allows unlimited rides on both Tokyo Metro and Toei subway lines, with 24-hour, 48-hour and 72-hour options available.
 Japan Rail lines, however, are not included.

 Woman with a yellow jacket walking in the electronic town district of Akihabara, Tokyo, Japan